tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 records have epochs, EndOfEarlyData is not necessary to determine when the early data is complete, and because DTLS is lossy, attackers can trivially mount the deletion attacks that EndOfEarlyData prevents in TLS.
-Servers SHOULD aggressively age out the epoch 1 keys upon receiving the first epoch 2 record and SHOULD NOT accept epoch 1 data after the first epoch 3 record is received.
+Servers SHOULD NOT accept epoch 1 data after the first epoch 3 record is received.
 (See {{dtls-epoch}} for the definitions of each epoch.)